uw-cmg/ML-error/README.md

          - Friedman_0.5_Noise
          - Friedman_1.0_Noise
          - Friedman_2.0_Noise
-<optional_save_path> is a location to save the resulting data and plots.
+<optional_save_path> is an optional location to save the resulting data and plots.
          If no path is given here, they will be saved in the current directory.
 ```

 Example use: